sovity/edc-ce/docs/getting-started/documentation/parameterized_assets.md

 Start Transfer
 ========
-Start a transfer using the `transferprocess`-POST-Endpoint using the following JSON.
+Start a transfer using the `transferprocess`-POST-Endpoint on the management API using the following JSON.
 Make sure to update the `contractId` and `dataDestination`.
 The relevant fields for API parametrization are located in the properties of the `transferProcessDTO` (not in `dataDestination`).
 In this example `pathSegments`, `method` and `queryParams` are passed.